stettberger/notebook/README.md

 command with your desired options and styles.
 Explore different combinations of features to create the perfect template for your note-taking and journaling needs.

+## Hardware Recommendations

+- For my physical binder, I use a [FlexiNotes](https://www.flexinotes.de) notebook, which I can highly recommend.

+- For my handwriting, I use a **Lamy logo** fountain pen with the extra fine tip.
+The pen looks elegant and takes up those large Lamy ink cartridges.

+- Do never ask me about 4-hole perforators for DIN A5 paper...